symfony/symfony-docs/components/http_foundation.rst

 JSONP Callback
 ~~~~~~~~~~~~~~

-If you're using JSONP, you can set the callback function that the data should
+If you are using JSONP, you can set the callback function that the data should
 be passed to::

     $response->setCallback('handleResponse');